Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions: Ideal structure of Harnisch--Kirchberg systems

 \begin{definition}[{cf.\ \cite[Definitions 2.8+2.15]{KM18}}] Let $A$ be a \Cs-algebra.\ One says that $\sigma\in\Aut(A)$ satisfies \textit{Kishimoto's condition} if for every $\e>0$, $x\in A$, and non-zero hereditary \Cs-subalgebra $H$ of $A$, there exists a positive, norm-one element $a\in H$ such that $\|ax\sigma(a)\|<\e$.
 An action $\alpha:\Gamma\curvearrowright A$ of a discrete group $\Gamma$ is said to be \textit{aperiodic} if $\alpha_g$ satisfies Kishimoto's condition for all $g\in\Gamma\setminus{\{1_{\Gamma}\}}$. \end{definition}

 \begin{remark} When Kwa{\'s}niewski and Meyer introduced Definition \ref{def:aperiodic}, they were inspired by Kishimoto's original work on outer automorphisms \cite[Lemma 1.1]{Kis81}, thus the name ``Kishimoto's condition".
-Moreover, it follows from \cite[Theorem 3.12]{GS14} (or \cite[Theorem 2.18]{KM18}) that if a discrete group action $\alpha:\Gamma\curvearrowright A$ is aperiodic, then $A$ detects ideals in the reduced crossed product $A\rtimes_{\alpha,r}\Gamma$, while for $\Gamma=\Z$ the converse is true if $A$ separable by \cite[Theorem 2.19]{KM18}.\ Furthermore, note that if $\sigma\in\Aut(A)$, the associated action $\Z\curvearrowright A$ is aperiodic if for all $n>0$, the automorphism $\sigma^n$ satisfies Kishimoto's condition.\ In fact, if $\sigma^n$ with $n>0$ satisfies Kishimoto's condition, then so does $\sigma^{-n}$. \end{remark}
+Moreover, it follows from \cite[Theorem 3.12]{GS14} (or \cite[Theorem 2.18]{KM18}) that if a discrete group action $\alpha:\Gamma\curvearrowright A$ is aperiodic, then $A$ detects ideals in the reduced crossed product $A\rtimes_{\alpha,r}\Gamma$.\ When $\Gamma=\Z$ or $\Gamma=\Z/p\Z$, where $p$ is a square-free number,\footnote{The integer $p$ is said to be square-free if no non-trivial perfect square divides $p$.} the converse is also true, and one can find a proof of this fact in \cite[Theorem 9.12]{KM18} when $A$ contains an essential ideal that either separable or type I, or in \cite[Corollary 9.6]{GU24} for the general case.\footnote{Note that in \cite{GU24}, detection of ideals is called ideal intersection property, and aperiodicity is called proper outerness.}\ Furthermore, note that if $\sigma\in\Aut(A)$, the associated action $\Z\curvearrowright A$ is aperiodic whenever for all $n>0$, the automorphism $\sigma^n$ satisfies Kishimoto's condition.\ In fact, if $\sigma^n$ with $n>0$ satisfies Kishimoto's condition, then so does $\sigma^{-n}$. \end{remark}